-Air is one of the most important life is possible without air.
+Air is one of the most important component for life. life is possible without air.
 It is a mixture of several gases, water vapour, and some impurities.
-The blanket of air surrounding the earth’s surface is called atmosphere.
+The blanket of air surrounding the earth’s surface is called the atmosphere.
 It is an integral part of the earth.
 This thin layer of gases is inseparable from the earth due to the gravitational force.

 What is the Atmosphere?